Zervice/pollytalk/src/content/blog/role-conversation-language-acquisition.md

 ## The AI Conversation Revolution

 One of the most significant developments in language learning is the emergence of AI conversation partners.
-Systems like PollyTalk offer several unique advantages:
+Systems like PollyTalkie offer several unique advantages:

 - **Judgment-free practice environment** that reduces anxiety
 - **Personalized difficulty adjustment** based on your responses